sdss/astra/docs/sphinx/data.rst

 It is assumed that 1D extracted spectra are available 'upstream' and those data are transferred to a location where Astra is run (e.g., Utah).
-Astra will monitor those folders for new data files and trigger the relevant components to be executed.
+Astra will monitor those folders for new data files and schedule jobs to execute relevant components.